manasv09/manasv09.github.io/_pages/maze_solver.md

 ---
 # Maze Solver

-This program solves a \(n\times n\) maze with a starting cell and which can have multiple end cells.
+This program solves a $$n\times n$$ maze with a starting cell and which can have multiple end cells.
 This program aims to find the shortest path from start cell to end cell.

 - The maze is assumed to consist of \(n_T\) cells in total, out of which \(n_1\) cells have value 1 (wall tiles) and others have value either \(0,\,2,\text{ or }3\).